Military Education Benefits and Grants

 The My Career Advancement Account (MyCAA) Scholarship Program is a workforce development program that provides up to $4,000 in financial assistance (lifetime amount) to eligible military spouses who are pursuing a license, certification, or associate degree in a portable career field and occupation.Learn More

-As an active-duty servicemember, member of the National Guard, or Reservist, you may be eligible to receive reduced tuition of $250 per credit* as an undergraduate and $920 as a doctoral student with the UAGC Military Grant.
+As an active duty service member, member of the National Guard, or Reservist, you may be eligible to receive reduced tuition of $250 per credit as an undergraduate, $350 as a master's degree student, and $920 as a doctoral student with the UAGC Military Grant.
 The Military Grant also covers taxes and many of your education-related fees at the undergraduate, graduate, and doctoral levels.Learn More

 With our Veteran Grant, spouses of veterans and dependent undergraduates can take advantage of a unique opportunity to receive savings on tuition and fees at UAGC, making it the most inclusive choice for veterans and their families seeking a college degree.
 Undergraduates pay $450 per credit tuition,** have some fees waived, and receive free course materials and books.Learn More